mvysny/mvysny.github.io/_posts/2021-4-10-quarkus-vs-embedded-jetty.md

 ## Startup time

-I've performed three startups, and the startup time is very similar:
+I've performed three startups, and the startup times are as follows:

 * The Quarkus project boots in 1345ms, 1319ms and 1454ms
 * The Embedded Jetty project boots in 1394ms, 1452ms, 1380ms